-WaterNSW monitors groundwater levels at 264 monitoring bores at 152 sites in the Lower Murrumbidgee groundwater sources (Figure 10).
+WaterNSW monitors groundwater levels at 264 monitoring bores at 152 sites in the Lower Murrumbidgee Groundwater Source (Figure 7).
 At most monitoring sites there are two or more pipes monitoring different depths.
 The depth monitored by each pipe reflects the depth where the casing is slotted to allow groundwater entry into the pipe.

 A hydrograph is a plot of groundwater level or pressure from a monitoring bore over time.
-A representative sample of hydrographs from monitoring bores have been selected and are presented in Figures 11 to 23.
+A representative sample of hydrographs from monitoring bores have been selected and are presented in Figure 10 to Figure 22: Hydrograph of monitoring bore GW036799

-Data for the monitored bores, as well as private bore information, can be obtained from the WaterNSW real time data portal (realtimedata.waternsw.com.au/).
+Data for the monitored bores as well as private bore information can be obtained from the WaterNSW real time data portal at: realtimedata.waternsw.com.au/

 Data is also available for 38 of the groundwater monitoring sites in real-time via telemetry.